Mission of the UCF Collection Services

-UCF libraries advocates the open access movement, either by building digital collections and intuitional repository (details please visit the “Digital Collections” and “Open Access”), or by systematically evaluating, selecting, and promoting the use of open resources, whether as alternatives or in addition to existing traditional resources.
+UCF libraries advocates the open access movement, either by building digital collections and intuitional repository (details please visit the “Digital Collections”), or by systematically evaluating, selecting, and promoting the use of open resources, whether as alternatives or in addition to existing traditional resources.
 Electronic packages with Read+Publish options are carefully examined if budget permits.
-However, due to the financial constraints, article processing charges (APC) typically will not be covered by the Libraries.
+However, due to the financial constraints, article processing charges (APC) typically are not covered by the Libraries.

 - Available to all of UCF students and employees in all programs.
 The Libraries does not purchase resources with access to limited to specific individual or programs.